yxlin/ggdmc/README.md

 # The advantage of this is that the user can now set wide range of
 # values for the z and sz.
 #
-# In the old version, when the user enter the zr and szr that is
+# In the old version, when the user enters the zr and szr that is
-# not within 0 and 1, the sampler will always return low
+# not within 0 and 1, the sampler will return low density.
-# density.

 p_vector <- c(a = 1, sz = 0.25, t0 = 0.15, v = 2.5, z = .38)